alexcaldarone/wstats/README.md

 # TO DO:
-4. Rewrite test to accomodate the refactor from json to pandas dataframe in analysis class
+- Rewrite test to accomodate the refactor from json to pandas dataframe in analysis class
+- Add linter